CloudCannon/Hugo-conf-2022/content/_index.md

           simplify collaboration on your Hugo projects.
         speakers:
           - speaker: mr.large
+      - time_string: "10:15am —\_10:40am PST"
+        type: Tech Talk
+        title: >-
+          How Hugo handles your pages (technically speaking): Lexer, Parser and Goldmark
+        description: >-
+          We will reverse engineer Hugo and study its internal structure.
+We will focus on the three main components devoted to process Markdown content:, the lexer, the parser and Goldmark.
+We will find out where in the code each one of these components is located, what they take as input and what they produce as output.
+We will discuss some of the technical choices made by the developers and their pros and cons.
+This is a great starting point for anybody who would like to help develop Hugo or would like to know more about its inner structure.
+        speakers:
+          - speaker: e65c92be-dd89-45c2-95f2-6aec071b546c
       - time_string: "10:45am —\_10:50am PST"
         type: Lightning Talk
         title: Supercharge your Deployment with Cloudflare Pages